ELIXIREstonia/elixirestonia.github.io/content/course_tile/course_tile_documentation.md

    <div class="tile-grid">
        <text-tileCourse no 1 info here (using attributes)></text-tile>
        <text-tileCourse no 2 info here (using attributes)></text-tile>
-3. Close the container: Finish by adding \div
+3. Close the container: Finish by adding /div
     ```html
    <div class="tile-grid">
        <text-tileCourse no 1 info here (using attributes)></text-tile>